schochastics/graphlayouts/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs
+There were no ERRORs, WARNINGs, NOTEs

-There was 1 NOTE on Ubuntu:

-checking installed package size ...
-NOTE
-installed size is  9.2Mb
-sub-directories of 1Mb or more:
-      help   2.4Mb
-      libs   6.6Mb